Trump administration imposes first Iran sanctions since taking office

 “Proceeds of these sales support terrorist and proxy groups,” the State Department said.

-Tehran has been outspoken in opposing Trump’s plan for forcibly displacing Palestinians from Gaza – a push that legal experts say would amount to ethnic cleansing.
+Tehran has been outspoken in opposing Trump’s plan for forcibly displacing Palestinians from Gaza, a push that legal experts say would amount to ethnic cleansing.